Playlist Curators

 see also: Writer/Journalist, DJ/Selector, Historian/Scholar/Researcher

 “Band Practice is an accessible way to learn about current music without any snobbery.
-Each month, I recommend an eclectic array of new albums that I love and are absolutely worth your while.
-The second issue of the month may focus on specific artists, themes, throwback albums, or one of my killer hand-crafted playlists.
+I’ll keep you in the loop by recommending new albums that I love (that are absolutely worth your while) and putting together killer hand-crafted playlists.
 I am proud to help readers from every (yes, every) generation keep up with new music.”

 This playlist curator also wants listeners to know: “I live in Portland, OR and write for fun (though I hope to do it professionally someday).
 When it comes to absorbing music, I am a limitless sponge.
 There is nothing more exciting than hearing other people talk about what they love to listen to.
 I am always on the lookout for new people to geek out with.”